 What is a metabolic workout?

 Metabolic training is a highly effective and efficient method of working both the muscular and cardiovascular systems.
-It is an intense, fat burning, physique-defining workout incorporating supersets or circuits composed of compound movements in rapid succession with incomplete recovery.
-Metabolic training effectively utilizes both the aerobic and anaerobic energy systems, making it highly effective in conditioning the cardiovascular system.
+It is an intense, fat burning, physique-defining workout incorporating supersets or circuits composed of compound conditioning movements in rapid succession with incomplete recovery.
+Often claimed to be one of the best fat burning circuits.
+Metabolic training effectively utilises both the aerobic and anaerobic energy systems, making it highly effective in conditioning the cardiovascular system.
 There are two types of metabolic training that can be used separately or combined, depending on your fitness goal.

 Metabolic training for conditioning